Kaltsoon/data-management-and-databases/exercises/sql-access-control-exercises.md

 _Alternatively_, you can do complete the tasks alone, _if you have installed SQL Server on your own computer_.
 Then you'll do the following:

 1. Connect to the SQL Server on your own computer (like you have done in the exercise before) in SQL Server Management Studio.
+2. In the "Object Explorer" panel on the left, right-click the connection starting with "localhost" (or your Windows username) and choose "Properties".
+In the dialog, click "Security" and in the security settings, tick "SQL Server and Windows Authentication mode" and click "Ok".
+3. In the Windows app bar, type "Services" in the search bar and click the "Services" application.
+Scroll down to "SQL Server" service, right-click it, and click "Restart".
-2. Create a new SQL Server login name and username in your database.
+4. Create a new SQL Server login name and username in your database.
 Then, grant the `CONNECT` privilege to the new username.
 You can do these steps by executing the following statements:

    ```sql
    -- feel free to change login name or password